Survivor Series (2005): Storylines

-The event's card consisted of six professional wrestling involving wrestlers from the Raw and SmackDown! brands, while storylines played out on their weekly television shows, Raw and SmackDown!.
+The event's card consisted of six professional wrestling matches involving wrestlers from the Raw and SmackDown! brands, while storylines played out on their weekly television shows, Raw and SmackDown!.

 The main leading rivalry leading into the event was between the Raw and SmackDown! brands as a whole, rather than individual wrestlers.
 The rivalry began on WWE Homecoming, a special episode of Raw on October 3 when Raw's general manager Eric Bischoff stopped a match involving SmackDown! wrestlers by turning the lights out.
 In return, Bischoff's SmackDown! counterpart, Theodore Long, interrupted a Raw match.
 As a result, wrestlers from the two brands started a brawl and interfered in the other's show before facing each other in a tag team match at Taboo Tuesday; SmackDown!'s Rey Mysterio and Matt Hardy defeated Raw's Chris Masters and Gene Snitsky.
 After Taboo Tuesday, Bischoff and Long agreed that teams from each brand would face each other in a 5-on-5 Survivor Series match, while the two managers would wrestle in a singles match at Survivor Series.
 The teams feuded on both shows, and Batista, the captain of the SmackDown! team, suffered an injury after being attacked several times.
-Qualifying matches for Team SmackDown! were held on the November 11 episode of SmackDown!, with Rey Mysterio defeating Randy Orton, Bobby Lashley defeating Orlando Jordan, Eddie Guerrero defeating Mr. Kennedy and John "Bradshaw" Layfield (JBL) defeating Chris Benoit.
-Guerrero was replaced by Randy Orton due to his sudden death on November 13.
+Qualifying matches for Team SmackDown! were held on the November 11 episode of SmackDown!, with Rey Mysterio defeating Randy Orton, Bobby Lashley defeating Orlando Jordan, Eddie Guerrero defeating Mr. Kennedy, and John "Bradshaw" Layfield (JBL) defeating Chris Benoit.
+Guerrero was replaced by Orton due to his sudden death on November 13.